nickgammon/G-Pascal/markdown/file_menu.md

 Save works similarly to List in the Editor, however line numbers are not shown at the start of each line.
 The intention here is to use Save to simply make a copy of your source, which you can then select in your terminal program, copy, and paste into a suitable file for saving on your PC/Mac.

+*Do not type anything while the file is saving!
+The interrupts that keyboard input generate will corrupt the saved text.
+Just wait until it has finished.*

 **WARNING**: Do not replace existing good source with a source from your board until you have confirmed it is a good copy.
 I strongly suggest you  save into a temporary file first, then check its file length and CRC before replacing a known-good file.
-To do this use the Info option to find the file's CRC (Cyclic Redundancy Check) and file length.
+To do this use the INFO action to find the file's CRC (Cyclic Redundancy Check) and file length.
 Then check on your PC that the temporary file you saved has the same length and CRC.
 See above for using Jacksum for calculating CRC values.

----

-## Edit

-Pressing **E** take you into the [Editor](editor.htm).

 ---